vinodsinghjnu/vinodsinghjnu.github.io/_pages/toolsdeveloped.md

 * **[Stereo3D](https://github.com/bioinfoDZ/Stereo3D)**
   <blockquote>

-  * This is an R-Package to project high dimentional (~30,000 x 1,000,000) single cell sequencing data to 3D and produces interactive stereo images for better visualization.
+  * This is an R-Package to project high dimension (~30,000 x 1,000,000) single cell sequencing data to 3D and produces interactive stereo images for better visualization.
 A detailed description of the work can be found in the publication.
   * **Skills:** Linear Algebra/Rotation Matrices · Uniform Manifold Approximation and Projection (UMAP) · R

   </blockquote>